wlippa/ALPACA-model/README.md

 --ci_value <float>                 # (optional, default=0.5) Confidence level for copy-numbers
 --n_bootstrap <int>                # (optional, default=100) Number of bootstrap iterations used to calculate confidence intervals
 --recalculate_not_updated_cns <0|1> # (optional, default=0) If 1, forces recalculation of copy-numbers for segments flagged as not-updated by refphase
+--recalculate_updated_cns <0|1>   # (optional, default=0) If 1, forces recalculation of copy-numbers for segments flagged as updated by refphase
 ```

 Notes:
 - `--recalculate_not_updated_cns`.
 Refphase is using multiple samples to improve phasing.
 To do so, it first partitions genome of all samples (from the same tumour) into "consistent segments".
 After this step, each sample will have the same number of segments defined by the same breakpoints.
 This means, that in some sample, two segments in sequence might have the same copy-number, and yet be considered separate.
 Next, for each of the consistent segments, refphase attempts to perform phasing and updates the copy-numbers accordingly.
 This means that for "copy-number updated" segments the final copy-number will differ from the original copy numbers of the parent segment.
 This argument controls the fate of the other segmnets, i.e. the ones where phasing was not performed.
 We can either keep the original copy number (derived from all the SNPs on the parent segment), or update it using only the SNPs present on the consisent, non 'copy-number updated' segment.

+- `--recalculate_updated_cns`.
+For segments where Refphase DID perform a copy-number update (i.e. the algorithm found evidence of allelic imbalance and reported a new copy-number), the reported copy-number may still differ slightly from what one would obtain by re-calculating using the same SNP-level equations and estimated purity/ploidy.
+When `--recalculate_updated_cns` is set to 1, the conversion step will re-calculate the copy-number for those "updated" segments from the underlying SNP-level data and then compute confidence intervals around that recalculated value.
+When set to 0 (the default), the conversion will keep the copy-number value provided by Refphase for updated segments and only compute confidence intervals centered on that reported value.
+Use this option when you want the conversion to re-derive copy-numbers from raw SNP evidence for segments that Refphase already updated.

 <!-- TOC --><a name="running-alpaca-1"></a>
 ### Running ALPACA